PythonSnake66/Python_Projects/Deep_Learning/High_Frequency_Deep_Learning/README.md

 ## Problem Statement

 This project focuses on building a deep learning model to predict high-frequency price changes of two unidentified US stocks.
-The model has an accuracy of 73% in the unseen testing dataset.
+The model achieves an accuracy of 73% in the unseen testing dataset.

 The objective is to train a binary classifier using a dataset containing historical limit order book data to predict the direction of midprice changes (up or down) in the financial market.